ManSleen/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+**This week I learned that Express can handle routing just like React Router and that middleware is awesome and can be customized to specific needs!**

 - [ ] What is Express Middleware?

+**Middleware in Express are like small, specific programs we can use to add more functionality to Express.
+The 3 main types of middleware are built-in middleware that’s included with Express, third-party middleware such as npm modules that other developers have already made and custom middleware that we can make ourselves to serve some specific purpose.**

 - [ ] How can a client send data to an API?

+**We can send data to an API through the use of its endpoints and the type of request we send.
+We can include information in the “body” of the request, in the URL as in the case of an ID, or with query parameters on the end of the URL.**

 - [ ] What can the API return to help clients know if a request was successful?

+**The API can return HTTP status codes to let the client know if a request was successful or not.
+Some common HTTP codes are: “200” meaning everything went well, “400” meaning bad request, and “500” meaning there was an internal server error.
+There are more specific codes we can use to narrow down what went wrong or right.**

 - [ ] What Express feature can we use to partition an application into sub-applications?

+**We can use Express Routers to break up our app into smaller, more specific, more manageable parts.
+This makes our app more robust, easier to manage/change and much more modular.**

 ## Minimum Viable Product